shipcloud/shipcloud-developer-portal/integrations/index.md

 {% include box.html headline="How to use our ruby gem" body-file="samples/shipcloud_ruby.md" %}

-## shipcloud-php

-You can find a shipcloud wrapper for PHP at [github.com/comyo-media/shipcloud-php](//github.com/comyo-media/shipcloud-php).
-It is maintained by [comyo-media](http://comyo.media/).

 # Plugins / Extensions / Modules

 Why reinvent the wheel?
 There are already a lot of plugins / extensions / modules / libraries for